AI Use Cases/Financial Services

 The AI Solution

-Revenue Institute builds a Financial Services-native AI bidding engine that ingests real-time data from your core banking system (FIS, Fiserv, or Temenos), Salesforce Financial Services Cloud, and programmatic ad platforms into a unified decision layer.
-The system models the relationship between ad spend, lead quality, conversion rates, and actual loan origination cost - then dynamically adjusts bids across channels to maximize ROI against your specific NIM and CAC targets.
-For marketing operators, this means bid strategy shifts from manual weekly reviews to continuous optimization.
-Your team sets compliance guardrails and business objectives once; the AI handles real-time adjustments while flagging anomalies for human review.
+Revenue Institute builds a Financial Services-native marketing attribution engine that ingests real-time data from your core banking system (FIS, Fiserv, or Temenos), Salesforce Financial Services Cloud, and programmatic ad platforms into a unified reporting layer.
+The system models the relationship between ad spend, lead quality, conversion rates, and actual loan origination cost, then surfaces bid and budget recommendations across channels to maximize ROI against your specific NIM and CAC targets.
+For marketing operators, this means bid strategy shifts from manual weekly reviews to a continuous stream of ranked recommendations your team applies directly in your DSP or ad platform.
+Your team sets compliance guardrails and business objectives once; the system flags anomalies and opportunities for human review and action.
 Relationship managers see higher-quality leads flowing to their pipelines without extra intake friction.
 Compliance officers get audit-ready logs showing how every dollar was spent and which regulatory constraints were applied.

 Automated Workflow Execution

-This is a systems-level integration, not a bidding tool.
-It connects your ad platforms to your business outcomes by embedding banking operations logic directly into the bidding algorithm.
+This is a systems-level integration, not a bid-execution tool.
+It connects your ad platforms to your business outcomes by embedding banking operations logic directly into the reporting and recommendation layer your team acts on.
 Without this integration, you're optimizing for clicks or impressions - metrics that don't predict loan closures or deposit growth.

 How It Works